joeaudette/cloudscribe.StarterKits/cloudscribe-idserver-nodb/README.md

 This sample is using a fork of [IdentityServer4](https://github.com/joeaudette/IdentityServer4) with minimal changes that were needed to support folder tenants of the OP Server.
 I am hoping to get changes into the main IdentityServer4 to support this scenario, this fork is hopefully a temporary solution.

+### Publishing

+Note that the .csproj settings are configured to exclude the nodb_storage folder from publishing.
+That folder is where the data is stored, so we generally don't want to overwrite production data when we redeploy.
+However for the first deployment you should add this folder manually.
+However, I don't really recommend using NoDb storage for an identity server endpoint, you would be better off using a database for that kind of usage.
+This starter kit is mainly to provide a working example with sample data, and NoDb made it easy to do that since the data is just files on disk.

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)